akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/implement_crud.md

 During the [Implementing Custom Behaviors in Alfresco](https://ecmarchitect.com/alfresco-developer-series-tutorials/behaviors/tutorial/tutorial.html) tutorial you learned what a behavior is and why it's suited for the ratings usecase.

 Basically a behaviour defines what code to execute when a certain event was triggered by the Alfresco platform.
-As behaviours can be tied to types and aspects they can literally be added to objects in Alfreso.
+As behaviours can be tied to types and aspects they can literally be added to objects in Alfresco.

-If you think about it: thats exactly what we need to implement the update and delete behaviors of our Whitepapers.
+If you think about it: that's exactly what we need to implement the update and delete behavior of our Whitepapers.

 Looking through the [list of available events](https://docs.alfresco.com/6.2/references/dev-extension-points-behaviors.html) I picked this two for implementing the update and delete behaviours